 One of our dental goals at Head Start is to provide information about the role of fluoride in preventing tooth decay.
 At the beginning of the school year, you will receive a form detailing the benefits of fluoride.
 At the bottom of this form is a space to let us know whether or not your child is receiving a fluoride supplement in the home.
-If you are not currently giving your child a fluoride supplement, either drops, pills, or a multi-vitamin containing fluoride, someone from our office will be contacting you to see if you have questions or concerns about fluoride.

-In addition, all home-based and center-based programs will receive fluoride varnish through a collaboration with local dentists.
+If you are not currently giving your child a fluoride supplement, either drops, pills, or a multi-vitamin containing fluoride, you will be receiving information in the mail regarding the benefits you child will receive by taking fluoride and how to obtain a prescription .In addition, all home-based and center-based programs will receive fluoride varnish through a collaboration with local dentists.
 The same form will be used for Fluoride Varnish and Fluoride Tablets.
 On this form, you will have the opportunity to give permission for your child to receive fluoride varnish in the classroom, three times per year, by local dentists volunteering their time.
 Any siblings of Head Start children are also welcome to receive varnish treatment.
 This program is optional, but we highly recommend you take advantage of this wonderful opportunity to strengthen your child's teeth at no cost to you!